-Every HR team strives to create the best workplace experience for their employees.
-But, perfecting the employee experience is easier said than done, especially now that employees aren't necessarily in the office.
-Every employee is different and has their own unique set of challenges and issues, which, unfortunately, your company can’t always solve.
-Plus, this is often made worse by the fact that your staff is no longer in the same place.
-However, you can leverage your people data to learn how you can better serve and support your employees wherever they may be.
+Every HR team strives to create the best employee experience for their employees.
+But perfecting the employee experience is easier said than done, especially now that employees aren't necessarily in the office.
+Every employee is different and has unique challenges and issues, which, unfortunately, your company can’t always solve.
+Plus, this is often made worse because your staff is no longer in the same place.
+However, you can leverage your people data to learn how to better serve and support your employees wherever they may be.

 So, how can HR teams maintain a cohesive employee experience for a distributed workforce?
 By asking employees what they want and need.
 That's where employee surveys come in.

-The right survey tool lets you look at data by employee demographics, employee job information, or other defining characteristics, like the length of commute or parental status.
+The right survey tool lets you look at data by employee demographics, job information, or other defining characteristics, like commute length or parental status.
 This lets you filter feedback from in-office or remote employees to help you cater to your hybrid workforce's needs.
-Regular employee satisfaction surveys allow HR teams to keep a pulse on their employees and identify growth opportunities.
+Regular employee engagement surveys allow HR teams to keep a pulse on their employees and identify growth opportunities.

-To help you connect the concept of employee engagement and experience, here are a few ways your survey findings could help you refine the employee experience of your distributed workforce:
+To help you connect the concept of employee engagement and experience, here are a few ways your survey findings could help you refine the employee experience of your distributed, hybrid workforce:

 Another way to ensure you’re offering a fair and inclusive employee experience is to offer parallel perks for in-office and remote employees.
-This could be in the form of a corporate wellness program, company swag, an online learning solution, or career development opportunities.
+This could be a corporate wellness program, company swag, an online learning solution, or career development opportunities.
 You could also help employees set up their home office by subsidizing the costs of faster WiFi, office supplies, or a coworking membership.

-Often, thanks to proximity, HR teams feel like they have the best pulse on how their in-office employees are doing.
-Still, it doesn’t hurt to regularly ask their opinion on how you can improve the in-office experience.
-This can be as simple as adding questions to your existing employee satisfaction survey about snack selection, office technology, and office design.
+Thanks to proximity, HR teams often feel like they have the best pulse on how their in-office employees are doing.
+Still, it doesn’t hurt to regularly ask their opinion on improving the in-office experience.
+This can be as simple as adding questions to your existing employee engagement survey about snack selection, office technology, and office design.
 You might be surprised to learn your employees want more healthy food options or more alternative workspaces so they can step away from their desks.

-While it’s often easier to meet new people in the office, it’s also easy to get caught in your team or department bubble.
-Planning in-office activities can let your employees meet new coworkers and develop their existing relationships.
+While meeting new people in the office is often easier, it’s also easy to get caught in your team or department bubble.
+Planning in-office activities lets your employees meet new coworkers and develop existing relationships.
 Think of creative ways to get them involved, like office food or clothing drives, movie or game nights, ping pong tournaments, or happy hours – just be sure you’re hosting a variety of inclusive events and following proper social distancing measures.
 These events can give employees something to look forward to and let them get to know their colleagues better outside of a work setting.

 To some people, this arrangement might seem like the best of both worlds, but alternating between home and the office can be mentally taxing in its own way.
 Wherever they’re working on any given day, an employee should feel connected to and supported by your organization.

 To help ensure they feel a sense of belonging at work, start by making sure it’s easy for them to find a place to work when they’re in the office.
-If you aren’t able to give them a designated desk, try to find a space they can use near the rest of the team so they don’t feel cut off.
+If you can’t give them a designated desk, try to find a space they can use near the rest of the team, so they don’t feel cut off.
 Or, if you use a hot-desking system, be sure to reserve them a spot on days they come into the office.

 You can also support your hybrid (and remote) employees by having enough conference and call rooms.
-When employees work from home, they often miss out on casual desk-side conversations and can easily be left out of the loop when plans change.
+Employees working from home often miss out on casual desk-side conversations and can easily be left out of the loop when plans change.
 Ensuring your company has enough private areas where in-office employees can call or video chat remote employees and get them caught up can help bridge those communication gaps and keep everyone on the same page.

 Regardless of whether your employees are remote, in-office, or a mix of both, there are a few overarching ways you can ensure everyone has a great experience working for your company:

-Collaboration and communication tools: Having the right technology in place so everyone can do their jobs, track project progress, and collaborate are key to organizational and team success.
+- Collaboration and communication tools: Having the right technology in place so everyone can do their jobs, track project progress, and collaborate are essential to organizational and team success.

-When figuring out how to best serve your hybrid workforce, it’s important to segment it and figure out how you can best serve different types of employees.
+When figuring out how to best serve your hybrid workforce, it’s crucial to segment it and figure out how to best serve different types of employees.
 Looking at your employees by work location is just one way you learn more about their needs.
-You might also want to look at employee experience data by employee demographics, such as age, parental status, tenure, or seniority, to figure out those groups’ unique needs and how you can improve their experience working at your company.
+You might also want to look at employee experience data by employee demographics, such as age, parental status, tenure, or seniority, to determine those groups’ unique needs and how you can improve their experience working at your company.

 While there’s no one-size-fits-all in employee experience, Culture Amp makes surveying your team and analyzing employee feedback easy.
 So you can spend more time catering to your employees’ needs and optimizing your workplace experience.